 - Spread the maple glaze over the banana bread and top with some extra toasted, chopped, pecans if you want.
 Slice and enjoy!
 Store any leftovers in an airtight container.

-- slicing and store any leftovers in an airtight container.
+- Slice and store any leftovers in an airtight container.